 Congratulations on your purchase of the PortaWell™ portable water filtration system.
-This patent pending system is made in the USA and is designed to provide an affordable and efficient method for filtering potentially harmful contaminants (both biological and chemical) from a non-potable water source in an emergency or off-grid camping situation to make it suitable for human consumption.
+This patented system is made in the USA and is designed to provide an affordable and efficient method for filtering potentially harmful contaminants (both biological and chemical) from a non-potable water source in an emergency or off-grid camping situation to make it suitable for human consumption.

 The PortaWell™ design provides the following:

 - It is compact and portable (weighs less than 10 lbs.)

 - It is designed to fit in a standard 5-gallon dual purpose bucket for ease of storage or transport.

 - It uses standard commercially available 10-inch filters (filters can be tailored to specific contaminant needing removal).